highnet/Tiny-React-MD3/README.md

 # Tiny React MD3

-Tired of bloated frameworks, with millions of lines of code, which you will never use?
+Tired of bloated frameworks with millions of lines of code which you will never use?

 ❤️ You like Figma? ❤️ You Like Material Design 3? ❤️ You like React? ❤️ Then you love Tiny React MD3!